Who: Trail Smoke Eaters vs. Merritt Centennials

 Where: Cominco Arena, Trail

-Broadcast Info: Tonight's show on FAST Hockey pay-per-view and Trail Smoke Eaters Ustream begins at 7:20, with play-by-play set for 7:30.
+Broadcast Info: Watch tonight's game on FAST Hockey pay-per-view, or listen live at Smokies Ustream.
+Pregame coverage begins at 7:20 with the play-by-play set for 7:30.

 Post a Comment